 Pascal also regularly counsels employers on claim prevention, investigations, discipline, terminations, compliance, employee classification, and employee handbook issues.
 Pascal speaks and writes regularly and provides training to employers and their management teams on a broad range of employment topics, including best practices seminars and anti-sexual harassment training under AB 1825.

-In addition to his employment law practice, Pascal represents clients in shareholder, business and ERISA litigation.
+In addition to his employment law practice, Pascal represents clients in regulatory matters in the furniture industry, such as TB 117-2013 and SB 1019, and shareholder and business litigation.